-Each officer shall be limited to two (2) consecutive terms of the same office.
+Each officer shall be limited to two (2) consecutive terms in the same office.
 The treasurer elect will be elected for a two-year term, serving as the treasurer elect for the first year, and treasurer for the second.
-Specie representatives can serve unlimited terms.
-The action for any executive board member missing two consecutive meetings will be discussed by the board.
+Specie representatives will be elected for a twoyear term, serving in the second year as a mentor to the new specie representative, and can serve unlimited terms.
+The action for any executive board member missing two consecutive meetings or for any specie representative missing more than half of JLA meetings will be discussed by the board.